When we got to Washington Street I said, “Do you mind turning down here?”

 “Yeah,” I said.

 We came to the porch steps.
-A bearded older guy wearing a worn yellow canvas coat was napping in a rocking chair by the front door.
-There was a small table to his right, with a ledger, a jar of ink, a black fountain pen.
+A grey-bearded older guy wearing a plaid hunter’s cap and a worn yellow canvas jacket or short coat was apparently napping in a rocking chair by the front door.
+There was a small wooden table in front of him, with what looked like a big thick leather-bound ledger of some sort, a jar of ink, a black fountain pen.

 We went up the steps.